jortiz-cyber/jortiz-cyber.github.io/README.md

 	}
 ### *Enhancement Three: Databases*

+ In my third artifact I have be enhanced a file from course CS-405 Secure Coding.
+This file was created on January 28,2024 and it’s called, “SQL injection queries”.
+This script runs various statements and flags errors within a suspected SQL injection.
+This code runs various queries and selects multiple queries with the correct ID, name, and password from a selected name that has been requested.

+ I selected this item because it helped me demonstrate specific skills that will align with the third enhancement requirements which is called, “Databases”.
+I have add more values to my SQL injection database and test multiple queries at the same time.
+I was able to run multiple queries with various injections 5 additional times and was able to display many values that need to be queried at once within a SQL injection.

+ I was able to meet the outcomes of my enhancement in this artifact by adding more queries that could be tested.
+Also added more SQL injections to test multiple queries at the same time with minimal errors.
+Added three more queries to test my sql injection at the same time and all return with a value of “1 record found” response.

      // Insert some dummy data
         sql = "INSERT INTO USERS (ID, NAME, PASSWORD)" \
         "VALUES (1, 'Fred', 'Flinstone');" \